axe-api/docs/docs/database/transactions.md

 export default config;
 ```

-If the Axe API can't find any model-based configs by the handler type, it would use the App-Based Configs.
+If the Axe API can't find any model-based configs by the handler type, it would use the Version-based Configs.

 ## Model-Based Configs

-In your models, you can use the same configuration structure as an App-Based Configs.
-If you don't configure a model, Axe API would use the App-Based Configs for your model.
-But if you do, Axe API overrides App-Based Configs for only that model.
+In your models, you can use the same configuration structure as an Version-based Configs.
+If you don't configure a model, Axe API would use the Version-based Configs for your model.
+But if you do, Axe API overrides Version-based Configs for only that model.

 ```ts
 import { Model, IHandlerBasedTransactionConfig, HandlerTypes } from "axe-api";